openhp/HeatPumpController/README.md

 - order electronic components, see BOM (Bill Of Materials) appendix below,
 - solder electronic components. {- assembly instructions here-}

 ## Firmware upload
-This process is same as for other Arduinos:
+This process is the same as for other Arduinos:
 - connect USB-> UART converter,
 - start Arduino IDE,
 - open the firmware {-link here-} file,